 Secured with Three-Factor Authentication (3FA)

 Arculus offers a unique three-factor authentication (3FA) solution, further securing the crypto private keys.
 The Arculus companion app blocks access to anyone without the key card, and users must go through three levels of security to access the data on the card, including:

 - Arculus key card.
-The Arculus card uses NFC access by requiring users to tap the key card to the back of the phone for verification.
+The Arculus card uses NFC access by requiring users to tap the key card on the back of the phone for verification.